What’s in your milk?

 Monsanto, a large scale agriculture company, developed a recombinant version, rBST, in 1993 by using a genetically engineered E. coli bacteria.
 It was the first rBST (also known as rBGH) approved by the FDA.
 It’s injected into cows to boost milk output in the short term – up to 15 more pounds of milk per cow, per day.

 Critics of rBGH argue nature’s perfect food just hung a left at the drug store.
 They say rBGH puts an unyielding amount of stress on the cow by speeding up the cow’s milk production to an unnatural producing pace and, at the same time, stressing the cow’s natural metabolism, which often results in illness.
-According to the Canadian Journal of Veterinary Research, cows treated with rBST face a nearly 25% increase in the risk of clinical mastitis, a 40% reduction in fertility and 55% increase risk of lameness.
+According to the Canadian Journal of Veterinary Research, cows treated with rBST face a nearly 25% increase in the risk of clinical mastitis, a 40% reduction in fertility and 55% increased risk of lameness.
 Often these illnesses result in antibiotic use that can also get into the milk.

 Supporters of rBGH use argue the drug is a naturally occurring substance, the extra milk is needed to feed the hungry world-wide, and that increased milk production will make farmers more competitive.